stanstaton/wdi_assessments/project_assessments/project-1-retake.md

 Use the screenshots below as your "wireframes".

 Lastly, the styling does not have to be exact!
 Just make sure the functionality works!
+Prioritize functionality first, styling second.

 ### PROCESS

 This assessment is an **individual** assignment - no collaboration please.

-The good news is that it's "open book" - you may reference anything on your computer, Google, use notes, etc.
+The good news is that it's "open book" - you may reference anything on your computer, Google, use notes, etc., but the code should be original and not a copy-paste from another assignment.

-However, don't spend too much time researching unless you're stuck - **do not over-think this application!!!**
+However, don't spend too much time researching unless you're really stuck - **do not over-think this application!!!**

 It is estimated that this project assessment will take 60 to 90 minutes to complete.
 However, you have 3 hours should you need the extra time.